 In the case of English contributions in interdisciplinary anthologies, all quotations from secondary texts, including German and French, should be translated into English.

-In the case of non-English contributions in interdisciplinary anthologies quotations from secondary texts in more uncommon languages should be translated.
+In the case of foreign-language non-English contributions in interdisciplinary anthologies quotations from secondary texts in more uncommon languages should be translated into the language of the contribution.